Holiday, United States of America

 Irrespective of the health care location in which you practice, recording this data is increasingly required for continued service provision.
 We therefore encourage you to start taking advantage of this free resource today.

-ICRS / Amplitude is processing your personal data under the lawful basis of legitimate interests under instruction from our registry, hospital and other clinical customers.
+ICRS / Amplitude is processing your personal data on the lawful basis of legitimate interests under instruction from our registry, hospital and other clinical customers.

-The ICRS Patient Registry mission is to create a global source of unbiased outcomes data for treatments that preserve the joint and repair articular cartilage lesions.
-This is paramount for the improvement of existing and discovery of new cartilage repair strategies, which has the potential to be beneficial for millions of patients worldwide.
+The ICRS Patient Registry’s mission is to create a global source of unbiased outcomes data for treatments that preserve the joint and repair articular cartilage lesions.
+This is paramount for the improvement of existing and discovery of new cartilage repair strategies, which have the potential to be beneficial for millions of patients worldwide.

 Access for Clinicians & Hospitals